Contents

 6 Who we share your data with

 We do not sell, rent, or trade personal data.
-We share data only with the infrastructure providers listed below, which are necessary to operate the service:
+We share data only with the sub-processors necessary to operate the service.
+We use a small number, in the following categories:

 |---|---|---|